Miru Agent

 ...

-The Miru agent hashes the config schema’s contents.
-This hash and the motion-control config slug identify the v8 version of the Motion Control config (commit 8f4d2e1) as the config schema used to render the concete config for Robot A.
+The SDK hashes the config schema’s contents to determine the digest.
+This digest and the motion-control config type slug are used to identify the v8 version of the Motion Control config type (commit 8f4d2e1) as the config schema the application adheres to.

-Config schema v8 is then rendered with the latest values from the Robot A’s tags.
+Config schema v8 is then rendered with the latest values from Robot A’s tags since the agent is authenticated as Robot A.

-The resulting concrete config is then returned to the agent, which then provides it to the SDK making the request.
+The resulting config instance is returned to the agent, which then provides it to the SDK, which returns it to the containerized application for consumption.

-If Robot B made the same request, the same config schema would be identified but a different concrete config would be returned since Robot B’s tags differ from Robot A’s tags.
+If Robot B made the same request with the same container image, the same config schema would be identified, but a different config instance would be returned since the agent on Robot B is authenticated as Robot B and Robot B’s tags differ from Robot A’s tags.

 Networking & Caching

-It’s expected that clients have unstable internet connection.
-The Miru agent caches concrete configs on the filesystem.
-Thus, even if the network is offline, the agent will continue to serve the latest cached concrete config to the SDK on the robot.
+Devices are expected to have unstable internet connections.
+The Miru agent handles this by caching config instances on the filesystem.
+Thus, even if the network is offline, the agent continues to serve the latest cached config instance.

-It’s also expected that clients may suddenly lose power or be restarted.
-The agent handles these edge cases as well to safely continue serving concrete configs to the SDK on reboot.
+Devices are also expected to lose power or be restarted suddenly.
+The agent handles these edge cases to continue serving config instances on reboot safely.

 Conclusion

 This concludes the core concepts guide, which walked through Miru’s core offering.
-We defined config schemas in a git repository, uploaded them to Miru, stored configuration data in clients and tags, defined overrides, and deployed a concrete config to a client.
+We defined config schemas in a git repository, uploaded them to Miru, stored configuration data in devices and tags, defined overrides, and deployed a config instance to a device.

-Of course, this was just a high-level overview.
-To begin using Miru, continue to the getting started guide, where installation and usage are fully explained with an example to follow along with.
+To begin using Miru, continue to the getting started guide, where installation and usage are fully explained with examples to follow along.